lluisalemanypuig/classification-tree/cases/trees/README.md

 ## Running the examples

 After compiling the sources (you will need to have the [Linear Arrangement Library](https://github.com/LAL-project/linear-arrangement-library) installed), run the `profiling` program to see the effects of the speed up.
-This the usage message:
+This is the usage message:

 ```